dingotron/word-hunt-bot/README.md

 # word-hunt-bot
-program to generate solutions for game pigeon's
+program to generate solutions for game pigeon's word hunt using the CSW2022 dictionary.